samohtxotom/ratings-proxy/README.md

 ### Data Source

-The API uses IMDb's official non-commercial datasets, specifically `title.ratings.tsv.gz` from [https://datasets.imdbws.com/](https://datasets.imdbws.com/).
+The API uses IMDb's official non-commercial datasets, `title.ratings.tsv.gz` from [https://datasets.imdbws.com/](https://datasets.imdbws.com/).
 This dataset is updated daily by IMDb.

-## License

-MIT License - see LICENSE file for details

-## Disclaimer

-This API uses publicly available IMDb datasets for non-commercial use.
 Please refer to IMDb's terms of service for usage restrictions.